Satire: Contemporary satire

-Satire is used on many UK television programmes, particularly popular panel shows and quiz shows such as Mock the Week (2005–ongoing) and Have I Got News for You (1990–ongoing).
-It is found on radio quiz shows such as The News Quiz (1977–ongoing) and The Now Show (1998–ongoing).
+Satire is used on many UK television programmes, particularly popular panel shows and quiz shows such as Mock the Week (2005–2022) and Have I Got News for You (1990–ongoing).
+It is found on radio quiz shows such as The News Quiz (1977–ongoing) and The Now Show (1998–2024).
 One of the most watched UK television shows of the 1980s and early 1990s, the puppet show Spitting Image was a satire of the royal family, politics, entertainment, sport and British culture of the era.
 Court Flunkey from Spitting Image is a caricature of James Gillray, intended as a homage to the father of political cartooning.

 Created by DMA Design in 1997, satire features prominently in the British video game series Grand Theft Auto.
 Another example is the Fallout series, namely Interplay-developed Fallout: A Post Nuclear Role Playing Game (1995).
 Other games utilizing satire include Postal (1997), State of Emergency (2002), Phone Story (2011), and 7 Billion Humans (2018).

 Trey Parker and Matt Stone's South Park (1997–ongoing) relies almost exclusively on satire to address issues in American culture, with episodes addressing racism, anti-Semitism, militant atheism, homophobia, sexism, environmentalism, corporate culture, political correctness and anti-Catholicism, among many other issues.